• Skip to primary navigation

 Any brownie recipe will include a recommended bake time like this one that bakes in about 30-35 minutes.
 Since ovens vary it is a good practice to use the “toothpick” or “butter knife” test.

-Keep in mind that the brownies will continue to cook a little after you remove them from the oven.
-You definitely do not want the toothpick or knife to come out clean since that is an indication that you over-baked your brownies which will yield a drier, non-cakey, non-fudgy brownie.
+Keep in mind that these healthy brownies will continue to cook a little after you remove them from the oven.
+You do not want the toothpick or knife to come out clean since that is an indication that you over-baked your brownies which will yield a drier, non-cakey, non-fudgy brownie.

-The method for storing brownies depends on how long you wish to store them.
+The method for storing these healthy fudgy brownies depends on how long you wish to store them.

-To store brownies for up to a week: Pack them in layers with wax paper/parchment in-between each layer in an airtight container.
-The brownies should stay fresh for a few days or up to a week depending on the recipe recommendations.
+To store brownies for up to a week: Pack them in layers with wax paper/parchment in between each layer in an airtight container at room temperature for 3 days or in the refrigerator for up to 7 days.

 Freezing brownies is the best way to keep them fresher longer: To freeze brownies it’s a little bit more work but very much worth the effort.

-Did you try this recipe?
+Did you try this healthy brownies recipe?
 If you did, then please leave a comment and rating below.
+I would love to hear how they turned out!

 Print